learn-co-curriculum/phase-3-active-record-mechanics/README.md

 ### Connect to DB

-Once our Gem environment knows to put into the picture, we need to tell Active Record where the database is located that it will be working with.
+Once our Gem environment knows what to put into the picture, we need to tell Active Record where the database is located that it will be working with.

 We do this by running `ActiveRecord::Base.establish_connection`.
 Once `establish_connection` is run, `ActiveRecord::Base` keeps it stored as a class